kubernetes/test-infra/prow/ANNOUNCEMENTS.md

 in more recent versions so it is recommended that the most recent versions are used when updating deployments.

+ - *September 24, 2018* the `splice` component has been deleted following the deletion of mungegithub.

  - *July 9, 2018* `milestone` format has changed from
     ```yaml
     milestone: